Which Is It?

 If you have the extra time and want to delve into it, let me tell you in the offing that scientifically, love is just a chemical reaction; it is not what it is painted to be.
 Real love many often call it but there is no spiritual depth and surging emotions that draw you mystically towards your soul mate.

 However, disciples of love believe that love is a magical connection between two people.
-Faithful followers steadfastly proclaim that people were created in soul-pairs.
+Faithful followers steadfastly proclaim that people were created in soul-pairs or twin flames.
 And as they descended to earth, they were ripped apart.
 So each of us is in fact a ripped soul and spends life in the search of our other half.
 Some of them are lucky enough to find another soul whose serrated edges will fit perfectly with their own.
 Others (read as: majorly, mostly) just latch on to whatever is available and spend life in quiet discontent that occasionally becomes very obvious in relationships.

 Of course, the mythical world is full of examples of all the things love should but cannot be.
 Aphrodite, Cupid and their lot, would have you believe that love is all of those wonderful things that make life so worth living, above all reproach.